biomedicalinformaticsgroup/cadmus/README.md

 ---

 ## 📦 Version History

+### Version 0.3.16
+-> Corrected typos across the README and in-code comments.

+-> Removed `from cadmus import display_export_path`, now added directly to the environment.

+-> Improved code structure and formatting for better readability and maintainability.

+-> Enhanced and reorganised the README for clarity.

+-> Fixed issues related to the pip build process.

 ### Version 0.3.15
 -> Add the parameters 'colab1' and 'colab2' to be able to run an example Notebook on Google Colab and bypass the restriction on running the pipeline function on the bash system from the terminal.